-It is understood that the car park is intended to be used mainly by the residents and servicing staff, although the possible usage by public visiting the retail units cannot be ruled out.
+It is understood that the car park is intended to be used by the residents and servicing & FM staff only.

 In accordance with Section 6 of BS 9999, a risk profile has been applied to the residential ancillary and non-residential areas to determine an appropriate means of escape and design features of the space for fire and life safety.
 The risk profile reflects the occupancy characteristics and fire growth rate for a building or building part.
 This is further expressed as a value combining these two elements.